 lots of ESF kids are nursed, neither ESF nor SUNY have

-have any official "lactation" or "mother's" rooms.
+have an official "lactation" or "mother's" room

-However, New York is among the states that have laws that
+New York is among the states that have laws that

 specifically allow women to breastfeed in any public or private